Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Click here for our travel alert about the Israel – Gaza conflict.
+Click here for our travel alert about the December 2024 Earthquake: Port Vila, Vanuatu.

 Due to the current conflict in Ukraine, our policies exclude coverage for any trips to Russia, Ukraine or Belarus.
 Check out the latest travel alerts here before buying a policy.

 Australia is blessed with countless stunning beaches, but there has long been fierce debate over which locations offer up the whitest sand.
-Not only do white sand beaches look stunning, they are also usually a reflection of how pristine the local environment is.
+Not only do white sand beaches look stunning, but they are also usually a reflection of how pristine the local environment is.

 There have been several studies conducted to help uncover Australia’s whitest beaches, with sand samples being collected from all around the country.
-There’s a lot that goes into making a white sand beach including an area’s geology and being distant from rivers which may otherwise introduce contaminants that leads to the staining of beach sand.
+There’s a lot that goes into making a white sand beach including an area’s geology and being distant from rivers which may otherwise introduce contaminants that lead to the staining of beach sand.

 Results have shown that the following beaches are where you’ll want to head within Australia to enjoy your very own slice of white sand paradise.
+But don't forget to keep your beach plans afloat by considering travel insurance!

 Whitehaven Beach, Queensland